Your company is a target for hackers.

 1) Educate Yourself

-There are a lot of places you can go to get the basic information to keep yourself updated on cybersecurity.
+There are a lot of places to get the basic cybersecurity updates and info you need.
 Regardless which one (or more) you choose, you have to choose one.
 Securing your company’s data in a high-tech world probably wasn’t a course you took in school – and if it was, what you learned is probably outdated by now.

 2) Create an inclusive culture of cybersecurity